Report on Compulsory Licensing Provisions in the National Patent Legislation of 15 Middle-Income Countries:

-On September 25, 2025, two voluntary licensing agreements were announced between Gilead, the patent holder, and generic drug manufacturers in India for the supply of generic lenacapavir at $40 (instead of the original $28,218) per patient per year.
-However, too many countries are excluded from the agreements.
+On September 24, 2025, two agreements were announced with generic drug manufacturers in India for the supply of generic lenacapavir at $40 (instead of the original $28,218) per patient per year.
+However, these generics can only be supplied to the countries included in Gilead’s voluntary license, excluding too many from accessing this price.

 The negotiations on the Pathogen Access and Benefit Sharing System under the WHO Pandemic Agreement: State of Play as of September 2025